TheArjunAgarwal/sem3-notes/agth.typ

 $
 (2,1), (1,2), (2/3, 2/3)
 $
-respectively where the mixed equilibrium is worse for both as they are assigning some probability to the undesireable $C M, M C$ options.
+respectively where the mixed equilibrium is worse for both as they are assigning some probability to the undesirable $C M, M C$ options.
 ]

-These are called Corealated equilibria.
+These are called Correlated equilibria.
-#definition(title:[Corealated Equilibriium])[
+#definition(title:[Corelate Equilibrium])[
 #algo[.
-  Given $n$-players $[n]$, stratergy sets $S_1, dots, S_n$.
+  Given $n$-players $[n]$, strategy sets $S_1, dots, S_n$.

   - A coordinator declares a probability distribution on $S_1 times dots S_n$.

-  - The coordinator 'privately' samples the joint distribution for a stratergy combination.
+  - The coordinator 'privately' samples the joint distribution for a strategy combination.

   - The coordinator tells player $i$ to play $s_i$